 Acne can be particularly frustrating for adults.
-A treatment that worked so well during our teen years can be useless — or make acne worse.
+A treatment that worked so well during our teen years can be useless or even make acne worse.
 If this happens, you may wonder whether those blemishes really are acne.
 After all, do adults get acne?

 Reasons for adult acne

 Yes, adults get acne.
 Some adults continue to get acne well into their 30s, 40s, and even 50s.
 It is even possible to get acne for the first time as an adult.
 Dermatologists call this “adult-onset acne.”
 It is most common among women going through menopause.